The Data-Driven Harvest Moisture Insights You Need to Know

 - Soybeans typically see less yield loss as they dry down, which means the target harvest moisture should nearly always be the desired storage or delivery moisture.
 Getting an accurate moisture reading can help pinpoint the ideal time to start bean harvest.

 - In the northeast, a shorter growing season means that soybean harvest is more likely to be dictated by scheduling rather than moisture.

 - In 2020, 88% of soybeans were harvested between 11 and 14% moisture, while only 12% were harvested under the 11% delivery target.

 Average Corn Harvest Moisture by State

 - Maximum yield is often found by harvesting corn in the high teens or low twenties since dropped ears and stalk damage can reduce yields when drying down in the field.
-However, harvesting at high moisture typically means paying drying costs through either paying for propane or in fees at the elevator.
+However, harvesting at high moisture typically means paying drying costs in dryer fuel, or in fees at the elevator.
 Make sure you’re accurately accounting for those costs.

 - Picking the ideal harvest moisture is a nuanced task that should also take into account expected storage conditions and field conditions.

 - Like soybeans, in the northeast a shorter growing season can force farmers to harvest before their corn has dried fully in the field.